 Judging the condition of your Video Heads

-A great deal of the video playback quality quality depends on the condition of your video heads.
-This is why many VCR manufacturers often suggested changing the video heads after 1000 hours of use.
+A great deal of video playback quality depends on the condition of your video heads.
+This is why many VCR manufacturers used to suggest changing the video heads after 1000 hours of use.

 Test your VCR using several HiFi tapes.
 With the TBC turned "off", load a tape and don't adjust the tracking.
 If your VCR sets up both the HiFi sound and the picture within 4 seconds of loading, it usually has good heads.
 It's important to mention, however, that a VCR that is out of alignment, can often produce a clear video picture but no HiFi sound.

 Tip: when playing back HiFi sound, look for an illuminated "HiFi" icon on the front of your VCR.
 Don't assume the HiFi heads are working, if the HiFi heads are bad, the sound defaults to the linear audio soundtrack.